 If you wish to ensure that OpenBSD runs better on your machines, please do us a favor (after you have your mail system configured!) and type something like: # dmesg | mail -s "Sony VAIO 505R laptop, apm works OK" dmesg@openbsd.org so that we can see what kinds of configurations people are running.
 As shown, including a bit of information about your machine in the subject or the body can help us even further.
 We will use this information to improve device driver support in future releases.
-(Please do this using the supplied GENERIC kernel, not for a custom compiled kernel, unless you're unable to boot the GENERIC kernel).
+(Please do this using the supplied GENERIC kernel, not for a custom compiled kernel, unless you're unable to boot the GENERIC kernel.
+If you have a multi-processor machine, dmesg results of both GENERIC.MP and GENERIC kernels are appreciated.)
 The device driver information we get from this helps us fix existing drivers.
 Thank you!

 Make sure you send email from an account that is able to also receive email so developers can contact you if they have something they want you to test or change in order to get your setup working.
-It's not important at all to send the email from the same machine that is running OpenBSD, so if that machine is unable to receive email, just and then forward that message to where your-account@yourmail.dom is your regular email account. (or transfer the dmesg output using FTP/scp/floppydisk/carrier-pigeon/...)
+It's not important at all to send the email from the same machine that is running OpenBSD, so if that machine is unable to receive email, just and then forward that message to where your-account@yourmail.dom is your regular email account.